SUMMARY OF ALLOWANCES AND BENEFITS

 Please see DSSR 260 for details on each type of SMA.
-Note carefully the limits on some types of SMA, particularly the 90-day separation requirement, the one-change-of-election provision and separation/divorce/dissolution and legal-custody-of-child provisions.
+Note carefully the limits on some types of SMA, particularly the 90-day separation requirement and the one-change-of-election provisions for VSMA and separation/divorce/dissolution and legal-custody-of-child provisions (DSSR 263).

-Education Allowance: The purpose of the education allowance is to assist an employee in defraying those costs necessary to obtain educational services (grades K-12) that would normally be free of charge in the U.S. The allowance is based on the least expensive “adequate” school at post.
+Education Allowance: The purpose of the education allowance is to assist an employee in defraying those costs necessary to obtain educational services (grades K-12) that would normally be free of charge in the U.S. The allowance is normally based on the least expensive "adequate" school at post.
 A school is deemed adequate if, upon completion of a grade at the school, a child of normal ability could enter the next higher grade at a public school in the United States.
-When a school is adequate, the education allowance rates in DSSR 920 (Allowances by Location) for attending a school “at post” and attending a school “away from post” will be the same.
-The “away-from-post” education allowance can be used to pay for tuition, room and board, unaccompanied air baggage and periodic transportation between the post and the school (DSSR 272.2 and DSSR 277.2).
+When a school is adequate, the education allowance rates in DSSR 920 (Allowances by Location) for attending a school "at post" and attending a school "away from post" will be the same.
+The "away-from-post" education allowance can be used to pay for tuition, room and board, unaccompanied air baggage and periodic transportation between the post and the school (DSSR 272.2 and DSSR 277.2).
 The employee also has the option to choose the "Home Study/Private Instruction/Virtual Schooling" education method (DSSR 274.12b and DSSR 277.3).

-For children qualifying per DSSR 271m, the regulations also provide a "special needs education allowance" (SNEA) (DSSR 274.12c) in lieu of the “at-post” or “away-from-post” education allowances, as well as additional funds for supplementary instruction.
-Children who are home-schooled are also eligible for some education allowance funding.
+For children qualifying per DSSR 271m, the regulations also provide a "special needs education allowance" (SNEA) (DSSR 274.12c) in lieu of the "at-post" or "away-from-post" education allowances listed by country/post in DSSR 920 or the "home study/private instruction/virtual schooling" education allowance in DSSR 274.12b.
 DOD employees come under separate authority for education benefits.
-Note: the transportation portion of the “away-from-post” rate should not be confused with the separate benefit of educational travel described below.
-See Section 270 of the DSSR for more information on the education allowance.
+Note: The transportation portion of the "away-from-post" rate should not be confused with the separate benefit of educational travel described below.
+See DSSR Section 270 for more information on the education allowance.

 Educational Travel: This allowance permits one round trip annually between a school attended and the foreign post of assignment.
 This benefit is primarily intended to reunite a full-time post-secondary student attending college (including the post-baccalaureate level), technical or vocational school with the employee/parent serving the U.S. government in the foreign area.
 However, educational travel may be paid for a child in secondary school (grades 9 through 12) instead of the education allowance described above.